scottyschup/ruby-curriculum/language-basics/blocks.md

   num * num
 end # => [1, 4, 9]
 ```
+Use braces for single-line blocks. *Always use do-end for longer blocks*.

 Blocks are passed to a method, but they do not appear in the list of
 arguments.
 They come after the closing parentheses, if there are any: